 What does it support?

-jamformer works with four Terraform providers across the Jamf product family:
+jamformer works across four Terraform providers in the Jamf product family:

-For Jamf Pro alone, that covers policies, scripts, configuration profiles, Smart Groups, Static Groups, computer prestages, mobile device profiles, extension attributes, packages, categories, buildings, departments and much more — plus settings like Client Check-In, Cloud Distribution Point and Self Service configuration.
+For the Jamf Platform provider alone, jamformer covers policies, scripts, configuration profiles (macOS and mobile), Smart and Static groups, computer and mobile prestages, extension attributes, packages, categories, buildings, departments, LDAP servers, printers and much more — plus settings like Client Check-In, Cloud Distribution Point and Self Service — and native platform blueprints, compliance benchmarks and device groups.
 The authoritative, always-current list is jamformer -list-resources (optionally filtered with -provider).

 What happens when you run it?